-Human Health and Ecological Risks of Constituents in Coal Combustion Products.
-Gradient prepared reports on the human health and ecological risks associated with several chemical constituents in coal combustion products (CCPs) including arsenic, thallium, selenium, and molybdenum.
+Human Health and Ecological Risks of Constituents in CCPs.
+Gradient prepared reports on the human health and ecological risks associated with several chemical constituents in CCPs, including arsenic, thallium, selenium, and molybdenum.
 The reports included a summary of human epidemiology and key animal studies, focusing on the use of this information in risk assessment and current regulatory standards and criteria.

 Surface and Groundwater Risk Assessment for Waste Impoundments.
-We evaluated the potential risk to surface and ground waters from coal combustion waste products stored in inactive, unlined surface impoundments around the country by conducting an analysis of a national surface impoundment database and statistically evaluating the duration of risk due to a potential surface impoundment structural failure.
-We developed an analytical approach simulating the leaching of coal combustion waste.
+We evaluated the potential risk to surface and ground waters from coal combustion waste products stored in inactive, unlined surface impoundments around the country.
+We conducted an analysis of a national surface impoundment database and statistically evaluating the duration of risk due to a potential surface impoundment structural failure.
+Additionally, we developed an analytical approach simulating the leaching of coal combustion waste.